chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 #### Length Compositions

+Length data for retained catch for MRFSS (1980-2003) and CRFS (2004-2020) were downloaded from the RecFIN website.
+The lengths of fish measured by samplers onboard Commercial Passenger Fishing Vessels (CPFV) prior to being released (Type 3d data) from 2003 to 2020 were downloaded from the RecFIN website.
 The number of length observation by year are shown in Table \ref{tab:len-samps}.
 The highest samples by year occurred within the last 15 years of the modeled period.
 A broad range of sizes, between 20 - 50 cm, have been observed from the recreational fishery across available data years (Figure \ref{fig:rec-len-data}).
 The recreational lengths reflect an increased observation of smaller fish starting around 2010 which appears to move across lengths in subsequent years which may be indication of an strong recruitment event.
 The mean size observed ranged between 30 to approximately 38 cm (Figure \ref{fig:mean-rec-len-data}).

 The input sample sizes were calculated equal to the number of length samples available by year.